 It used to be that most of the work not directly related to the Carnival arts closes down after Christmas, when Carnival shows and parties take over, resuming by Easter.
 However, that’s changed in the last few years, with theatre producers, music presenters, and artists all showcasing work almost right up to Carnival and soon after.
 Around September, look out for performances of Ramleela, an epic adaptation of the Ramayana enacted by villagers at open-air venues, mostly in central Trinidad.

 Activity is typically concentrated in or near Port of Spain, with music and theatre taking place in venues from Chaguaramas in the west to the University of the West Indies (UWI) in the east.
-But San Fernando has its own arts scene, a long-established theatre tradition, and a new Academy for the Performing Arts in the works.
+But San Fernando has its own arts scene, a long-established theatre tradition, and a recently opened branch of the National Academy for the Performing Arts (NAPA South).

 Government-sponsored events include the annual production of Best Village, a festival of the folk arts.
-The new National Academy for the Performing Arts (NAPA) in Port of Spain has staged specially commissioned shows that include steelband concerts and musicals.
+NAPA North in Port of Spain has staged specially commissioned shows that include steelband concerts and musicals.

 Trinidad’s most popular musical exports are probably the steel pan (created in Port of Spain in the 1930s) and calypso.
 Classic old-time calypso is still a staple on the menu at the Nu Pub (formerly the Mas Camp) on Ariapita Avenue in Woodbrook, and steelpan players entertain audiences at competitions, festivals and events year-round (but especially at Carnival time).

 For indigenous Trinidadian music – calypso, soca, and steelpan – the best time of year is clearly Carnival, but increasingly these can be enjoyed year-round.
 Competitions are a great place to hear established and budding music talent.